universitatjaumei/cryptoapplet/README.md

 # CryptoApplet #

 CryptoApplet is a Java applet for advanced digital signature creation developed by the [Universitat Jaume I](http://www.uji.es).
-The procedure is very simple: given a data input and a configuration determined by the server, the web client will create a digital signature of the data, and a representation of the signature is obtained in the format specified in the configuration.
+The procedure is very simple: given a data input and a configuration determined by the server, the web client will create a digital signature of the data.
+The representation of the signature is obtained in the format specified in the configuration.

 ![Screenshot](https://github.com/borillo/cryptoapplet/raw/master/cryptoapplet.png)